Engineer cross after permit is rejected (7)

 'permit' becomes 'let' ('let' can be a synonym of 'permit').

-'is rejected' says the letters should be written backwards.
+'is rejected' says the letters should be written in reverse.

-(Other definitions for telford that I've seen before include "Salop. town; engineer", "Thomas -, eighteenth - nineteenth century Scottish engineer", "Thomas - Sc. engineer", "Town in Shropshire", "Scottish engineer; town in Shropshire" and "Thomas -, eighteen to nineteenth century Scots civil engineer".)
+(Other definitions for telford that I've seen before include "Thomas -, eighteenth - nineteenth century Scottish engineer", "Thomas - Sc. engineer", "Salop. town; engineer", "Town in Shropshire", "Engineer", "Scottish engineer; town in Shropshire", "he built the Menai bridge" and "Thomas -, eighteen to nineteenth century Scots civil engineer".)